 To highlight the role that compromised machine identities played in the data breaches revealed in 2017, we examined security incidents where large amounts of data were extracted without detection.
 Due to the massive scope and duration of these breaches, it’s likely machine identities played a pivotal role in these breaches.

-Will we continue to see breaches that manipulate weak machine identities in 2018?
+Will we continue to see breaches that manipulate weak machine identities?